 Thus, quarries are often associated with process plants the most important of which are ready-mixed-concrete plants, coating plants to produce asphalt and bituminous road-making materials, cement and lime burning kilns, concrete block and pipe works, brick works, pottery works and plaster/plasterboard factories.

-If you are searching for more information on minerals, please take a look at our fast fact sheets for minerals that give you all the basic information you need.
+If you are searching for more information on minerals, please take a look at our Minerals Use page that highlights its importance and how they are used all around us.

 Why do we need quarries?

 The materials produces by quarrying are essential to our everyday lives, providing the construction materials to build roads and buildings, delivering vital minerals to agriculture and supporting the generation of electricity – to name just a few uses.